koyacolab/aispace/README.md

 The 'data' folder contains Landsat-8 harmonized imagery, chosen for its atmospheric correction, inclusion of cloud masks, and co-registration of all imagery for time-series usability during training.

-- ai.ipynb  file contains training strategies for experimenting with GPT-2 fine-tuning (schedulers, etc.).
+- A0.py, A0.sh, or ai.ipynb  file contains training strategies for experimenting with GPT-2 fine-tuning (schedulers, etc.).
 - ainf.ipynb for inferencing.
 - great.py contains the whole flow for fine-tuning.
 Wandb callback is used for generating L1,L2 metrics for a more reliable training process to prevent overfitting and put results to wandb.ai.
 - great_dataset.py for shuffling Dataset on-the-fly, and DataCollator for experimenting.